mhodnett/getdata-010/README.md

 Author: Mark Hodnett (https://github.com/mhodnett/)
 Date: 22/01/2015

-Instructions
-Merges the training and the test sets to create one data set.
-Extracts only the measurements on the mean and standard deviation for each measurement.
-Uses descriptive activity names to name the activities in the data set Appropriately labels the data set with descriptive variable names.
-From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+Assumes that the data is in the working directory under the [UCI HAR Dataset] folder

+See run_analysis.r for comments.
+Run run_analysis.r.
+It creates a table with the results.